RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 The screen will look the same, but notice that the earlier product *Atari 2600 Joystick* is now gone, as it has been removed in our new catalog microservice.

+> Note: If the web page is still same then you should clean cookies and caches in your web browser.

 #####Congratulations!
 You have now successfully begun to _strangle_ the monolith.
 Part of the monolith's functionality (Inventory and Catalog) are now implemented as microservices, without touching the monolith.
 But there's a few more things left to do, which we'll do in the